Luxembourg employment law is mainly based on:

 The following institutions and government agencies assist in the administration or oversight of employment law:

-- a The Labour and Mines Inspectorate is in charge of monitoring standards of health and safety for employees in all sectors of industry and ensuring the implementation of the legislation relating to the working conditions (wages, working hours and holidays), employment of children and teenagers, equal treatment of men and women, as well as protection against sexual harassment in the workplace.
+- The Labour and Mines Inspectorate is in charge of monitoring standards of health and safety for employees in all sectors of industry and ensuring the implementation of the legislation relating to the working conditions (wages, working hours and holidays), employment of children and teenagers, equal treatment of men and women, as well as protection against sexual harassment in the workplace.
 The Labour and Mines Inspectorate is also in charge of monitoring the election of employee representatives and responsible for the prevention and resolution of disputes that do not fall within the competence of the National Conciliation Body.

-- b The Employment Administration, whose main role is to register unemployed persons as job seekers and to seek work for them.
+- The Employment Administration, whose main role is to register unemployed persons as job seekers and to seek work for them.

 II YEAR IN REVIEW